Rakancito/pendant_system/README.md

 # DB:

-Do you need design the Table item_attr and add pendant.
+Do you need design the Table item_attr and add "pendant" after "ear".

 # Bonus Name: